Goggin Ice Center: Steve Cady Arena

 Steve Cady Arena, the “A Pad” ice rink inside Goggin Ice Center, includes 2,800 general seats, 102 club-level seats, 4 opera suites and 6 private boxes as well as a large dining area.
 Including standing-room-only seats, the arena can hold up to nearly 4,000.

 The club seating area and press box has seating for 18, with room for two 4-person radio booths.

 The arena also includes locker rooms for varsity hockey and synchronized skating, as well as 13 other locker areas for intramural sports and recreational sports.

 Architecture

 The arena was designed through collaborative efforts by 360 Architecture and GBBN Architecture.
 After 104 weeks of work and over 41,000 man-hours, the project was completed.
 It was the most labor-intensive project in university history.
 The project also called for a 500-car parking garage, adjacent to the university.

 Intramural sports

 The Goggin Ice Center is also home to the university's intramural hockey and broomball programs.
-The Goggin offers “Division 1”, “Division 2”, “Division 3”, and “Almost Beginner” leagues in intramural ice hockey for fall, winter, and spring seasons, as well as men’s, women’s, and co-ed broomball leagues for each season.
+The Goggin offers “Beginner”, “Intermediate”, “Advanced”, and “Elite” leagues in intramural ice hockey for fall, winter, and spring seasons, as well as men’s, women’s, and co-ed broomball leagues for each season.
 More than 500 teams, consisting of more than 8,000 students sign up each season.